MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **LAUNCH_REASON** - Indicates the flow under which OfficeLens was launched.
 It could be over the lock screen or via Camera or Gallery options in StickyNotes or via OneNote Canvas etc.

+#### Office.OneNote.Android.MessageBar.MessageBarClicked

+*[This event was previously named OneNote.MessageBar.MessageBarClicked.]*

+The signal used to indicate any issues encountered while using Message Bar.
+The telemetry is used to monitor, detect and fix any issues caused during interaction with Message Bar

+The following fields are collected:

+- **Message_Bar_Type** - Returns if the user is using old or new message bar

+- **Message_Type** - Returns the error message ID

 #### Office.OneNote.Android.StickyNotes.NoteCreated